 Pro Tip: Alejandra of Brown Sugar and Vanilla wants you to let your creativity in the kitchen flow with this one and "use this recipe as a guide.”
 Taste test as you go to dress it to your personal preference.

-Why We Love It: This recipe is a mere 10-minutes from beginning to end so you can spend the rest of your time languidly enjoying al fresco.
+Why We Love It: This recipe is a mere 10 minutes from beginning to end, so you can spend the rest of your time languidly enjoying al fresco.

 The Recipe: Meyer Lemon Veggie Bowl

 The Seasonal Ingredient: This bowl is like an edible ode to warmer days.
 The red bell pepper, zucchini, and summer squash create a medley of colors that remind us just what an artist Mother Nature is.
-The Meyer lemon is the true MVP of this dish though, that citrus sweetness brings it home.
+The Meyer lemon is the true MVP of this dish, though—that citrus sweetness brings it home.

-Pro Tip: This recipe calls for wild rice but you could easily switch in your base preference, be it quinoa or lettuce.
+Pro Tip: This recipe calls for wild rice, but you could easily switch in your base preference, be it quinoa or lettuce.

-Why We Love It: This recipe is incredibly easy to throw together as a side dish always gracing your table through the spring and summer.
+Why We Love It: This recipe is incredibly easy to throw together as a side dish, always gracing your table through the spring and summer.
 Feel free to play around with ingredients as they come in and out of season.

 The Recipe: Roasted Beets with Blood Orange and Yogurt

 Why We Love It: Blood orange season may be one of my favorites.
-I love how versatile this citrus is, yet it’s only a brief time you’ll find them on shelves.
+I love how versatile this citrus is, but it’s only a brief time you’ll find them on shelves.
 This salad is such a good way to incorporate them into dinner.